US to gauge climate damage from federal oil and gas sales

 Interior’s Bureau of Land Management released a report saying oil, gas and coal extraction from federal lands produced more than 1 billion tons (918 million metric tons) of greenhouse gases last year.
 That’s about one-fifth of all U.S. energy-related emissions.

-Including greenhouse gas emissions in lease sale reviews lets the administration highlight what scientists say are the increasing “social costs” of climate change — from rising sea levels and wildfires, to public health problems.
+Including greenhouse gas emissions in lease reviews lets the administration highlight what scientists say are the increasing “social costs” of climate change — from rising sea levels and wildfires to public health problems.

 Environmental assessments that include a greenhouse gas analysis will be released in coming days for lease sales planned early next year in Colorado, Montana, North and South Dakota, Nevada, New Mexico, Utah, Wyoming and other states, administration officials said.

-Some parcels that had been nominated by companies for sale were deferred and won’t be offered.
-Officials cited concerns including potential impacts to struggling populations of a bird, the greater sage grouse.
-They did not immediately respond to requests for specifics on the size and location of those parcels.

-New land bureau director Tracy Stone-Manning, who was sworn in last week following a bitter confirmation fight, said the agency wants to develop public lands responsibly and make sure climate impacts are considered.
+New land bureau director Tracy Stone-Manning, who underwent a bitter confirmation fight, said the agency wants to develop public lands responsibly and make sure climate impacts are considered.

 “We will continue to exercise the authority and discretion provided under law to conduct leasing in a manner that fulfills the Interior Department’s legal responsibilities,” Stone-Manning said in a statement.